 - Possible attendance and completion of a 2 hour MADD VIP class OR attendance and completion of an 8 hour Hospital and Morgue program

-* Also note that maximized penalties can result in $3,600 or more in fines/fees, up to 6 months in a county jail, a 6 to 10 month license suspension, and mandatory installation of an IID (ignition interlock device) on your vehicle, which will likely cost you around $800.
-IIDs require you to submit a breath sample before being able to start your vehicle, and a record of false attempts to start the ignition (due to any measurable amount of alcohol) is kept by the device and reported to the DMV and/or Court.
+* Also note that maximized penalties can result in $3,600 or more in fines and fees, up to 6 months in a county jail, a 6 to 10 month license suspension, and mandatory installation of an IID (ignition interlock device) on your vehicle, which will likely cost you around $800.
+IIDs require you to submit a breath sample before being able to start your vehicle, and a record of false attempts to start the ignition (due to any measurable amount of alcohol) is kept by the device and reported to the DMV and/or Court handling your case.

 Additional Penalties for Special Situations